CommunityToolkit/Labs-Windows/components/DataTable/samples/DataTable.md

 > [!Sample DataTableSample]

+### Simple Table

+If you don't need headers and want to show a simple table of data, just don't provide any content to the `DataColumn` headers:

+> [!Sample DataTableBlankHeaderSample]

 ### Virtualization

 Since `DataTable` is just built on top of `ListView` it can handle many data rows just the same as a ListView can.